 Deployment systems allow you to get your website published, are available for both static and dynamic sites, and commonly tend to work alongside testing systems.
 For example, a typical toolchain will wait for you to push changes to a remote repo, run some tests to see if the changes are OK, and then if the tests pass, automatically deploy your app to a production site.

-There are a number of other tool types available to use in the post-development stage, including Code Climate for gathering code quality metics, Github bots for providing more powerful GitHub functionality, Updown for providing app uptime monitoring, and so many more!
+There are several other tool types available to use in the post-development stage, including Code Climate for gathering code quality metrics, the webhint browser extension for performing runtime analysis of cross-browser compatibility and other checks, GitHub bots for providing more powerful GitHub functionality, Updown for providing app uptime monitoring, and so many more!

 There's certainly an order in which the different tooling types apply in the development lifecycle, but rest assured that you don't have to have all of these in place to release a website.
 In fact, you don't need any of these.
 However, including some of these tools in your process will improve your own development experience and likely improve the overall quality of your code.

 It often takes some time for new developer tools to settle down in their complexity.
 One of the best-known tools, Webpack, has a reputation for being overly complicated to work with, but in the latest major release, there was a huge push to simplify common usage so the configuration required is reduced down to an absolute minimum.

 There's definitely no silver bullet that will guarantee success with tools, but as your experience increases you'll find workflows that work for you or for your team and their projects.
 Once all the kinks in the process are flattened out, your toolchain should be something you can forget about and it should just work.